nggcasey/dom_mining/README.md

-## Archived
+## Credits

-Due to other on going projects and school this repository has been archieved.
-Please join the discord to keep up with updates.
+Credit to <a href='https://github.com/DomScripts'>Dom</a> for the original resource which has now been archived.

 ## Preview